 If you don't sharp these notes, you will be playing 1/2 step below where you should be, and you will be out of Key.
 You will SOUND very bad every time you play an F, C, or G natural.

 Again, the D Major Scale added two sharps, (F# C#).
 These happen to be in the correct order of sharps, so we can take the last sharp, C#, raise it a Half Step, and arriving at D, the name of our Key becomes D Major (or DMaj).

 Add the proper number of Flats in our scale.
 Order the flats correctly (BEADGCF), then take the 'second to last flat', and that is the name of our Key.
 This is very different from sharps, and easily confused with the method for finding Sharp's Key:

 The Bb Major Scale contains 2 flats (Bb Eb).
 The 'second to last flat' in the order of flats (BEAD-GCF), is Bb.
 Bb Major becomes the Key's Name.
 Please remember to stop counting the order at the last flat, (BE...).
 Take the note before the last one counted, and that's the Name of our Key.

 Everyone playing together in Bb Major Key will flat both notes (Bb Eb).
 If someone plays B or E naturally, without flatting any note, they will be playing 1/2 step above where they should be playing.
 And they will SOUND horrible every time they hit that natural note.

-Quick observation - beginning musicians usually have no idea in what Key they are playing.
-You'll probably hear many wrong notes in a beginners' band, orchestra, etc. They are failing to flat or sharp some notes in the song's Key.
+Some beginning musicians have no idea in what Key they are playing.
+You may hear some wrong notes in a beginners' band, orchestra, etc. They are failing to flat or sharp some notes in the song's Key.